 PE & Sport

-The Sports/PE grant has been running since 2012 and has allowed all schools funds to provide their pupils and staff with enhanced sports/PE provision.
-At St Francis, we expect to receive around £19600pa.
-This must be allocated over 5 key indicators for the year.
+The Sports/PE grant has been running since 2013 and has allowed all schools funds to provide them with enhanced Sport/PE provision.
+At St Francis, we received c. £19500 pa.
+This must be allocated over five key indicators for each school to aim for and match the grant against.

 Highlights for 2018/19: